-By altering the electromagnetic response of our armatures, Thermotron can tailor any of its electrodynamic shakers to match specific shock tests without altering the vibration test system’s random and sine capabilities.
+By altering the electromagnetic response of our armatures, Thermotron can tailor any electrodynamic shaker to match specific shock tests without altering the vibration test system’s random and sine capabilities.
 Instead of moving to a larger electrodynamic shaker, extreme shock requirements can often be accommodated for a fraction of the cost by adding one or two inverters.
-End result: Better ROI and lower cost of ownership on a single vibration system that can run multiple tests.
+The end result — better ROI and lower cost of ownership on a single vibration system that can run multiple tests.